Bonjour NOLA Summer Camp 2020 – CANCELED

 Lycée Français is excited to host another fun year of Bonjour NOLA!
 We aim to provide an educational, fun-filled summer camp to bridge learning between scholastic years for children in French immersion schools.
-Children can look forward to exciting hands-on age appropriate activities guided by French speaking instructors and counselors.
+In 2020, we will only be hosting one, three week session of Bonjour NOLA from June 8th-June 26th.
+Children can look forward to exciting hands-on age appropriate activities guided by French-speaking instructors and counselors.
 At Bonjour NOLA we believe that summer should be a time for making new friends, learning new skills, and having fun (in French!).

 Pour qui / For whom?

 Bonjour NOLA is geared towards children attending – or entering – a French immersion school.
-Its serves children in Pre-K 4 (4 years old by July 1st) through 5th grade.
+It serves children in Pre-K 4 (4 years old by July 1st) through 5th grade.